-The University of Copenhagen processes and records information about persons who are in contact with the University, mainly employees, emeriti, students, applicants, visiting researchers, participants in research projects or conferences - or simply subscribers to our publications.
+The University of Copenhagen processes and records information about persons who are in contact with the University, mainly employees, emeriti, students, alumni, applicants, visiting researchers, participants in research projects or conferences - or simply subscribers to our publications.

 Applied acts and articles